okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-plan-embedded-upgrades/main/index.md

 * [Embedding your authentication with our SDKs](#upgrade-sdks-to-the-latest-version-in-your-apps)
 * [Using the Okta APIs](#upgrade-from-using-the-okta-authentication-apis)

-See [Roll the upgrade out to your users](#roll-the-upgrade-out-to-your-users) for suggestions on roadmapping your upgrade rollout.
+See [Roll the upgrade out to your users](#roll-the-upgrade-out-to-your-users) for suggestions on creating a roadmap for your upgrade rollout.

 ## Update the Okta-hosted Sign-In Widget